purarue/no-db-shorturl/README.md

 By default, anyone can create a URL, so I'd recommend providing a secret key with the `-secret-key` flag.

-To add a shortened URL, make a POST request to this endpoint
+To add a shortened URL, make a POST request to the `/` endpoint

 To use `curl` as an example: